 We know God is good, right?

-We know He’s promised to make all things new, right?
+It’s true that He’s promised to make all things new, right?

 We know that He is working all things out for the good of those who love Him, right?